topofocus/active-orient/README.md

 **Naming-Convention:** The name given in the »create-class«-Statement becomes the Database-Classname.
 In Ruby-Space its Camelized, ie:  ORD.create_class(:hut_ab) generates a Ruby-Class »HutAb«.

 This can be customized in the "naming_convention"-class-method, which has to be defined in 'config/boot.rb'.
 The naming_convention changes the ruby-view to the classes.
-The Database-Class-Name is derived from the argument to #CreateClass, ORD.create_class('HANDS_UP') creates a database-class "HANDS_UP' and a Ruby-Class "HandsUp".
+The Database-Class-Name is derived from the argument to #CreateClass.
+ORD.create_class('HANDS_UP') creates a database-class "HANDS_UP' and a Ruby-Class "HandsUp".

 ActiveOrient::Model's can be customized through methods defined in the model-directory.
 These methods are loaded automatically afert executing #CreateClass (and through the preallocation process).
 Further details in the Examples-Section.